Skip to main content

 • (coming soon) PLP has its own state, and you set it using topi.plpItems = [item, item]

-This separation makes crystal-clear the relationships between the custom elements and the state inside of topi Elements.
+This separation makes the relationships between the custom elements and the state inside topi Elements clear.

-So, for example, returning to the Checkout Button on the PDP page, you'd need to do 2 things to make it work.
-First, tell topi Elements about the current PDP item being viewed:
+Returning to the Checkout Button on the PDP page, you need to do two things to make it work.
+First, tell topi Elements about the PDP item being viewed:

 JavaScript